Sylius/Sylius/UPGRADE-1.8.md

 in some admin URLs you can now replace `/admin` by `/%sylius_admin.path_name%`.
 Also the route is now dynamic.
 You can change the `SYLIUS_ADMIN_ROUTING_PATH_NAME` environment variable to custom the admin's URL.

+## Special attention

+### Migrations

+As we switched to the `3.0` version of Doctrine Migrations, there are some things that need to be changed in the application that is upgraded to Sylius 1.8:

 1. Replace the DoctrineMigrationsBundle configuration in `config/packages/doctrine_migrations.yaml`:

    ```